Site icon UlrichK's Food & Travel Blogs

 The village is located on the western slope of the Lindenberg – about 4.5 km north of Hochdorf, (the nearest city of 10,000 people), in the Luzernian part of the Seevalley.
 The village is crossed by the Scheidbach, which flows into Lake Baldegg.

-In addition to the main settlement, there are two groups of houses on the former municipal area, namely Burghof (720 m above sea level) and Berghof (784 m above sea level).
-Just above the village is the ruins of Nünegg Castle.
+In addition to the main settlement, there are two groups of houses in the former municipal area, namely Burghof (720 m above sea level) and Berghof (784 m above sea level).
+Just above the village are the ruins of Nünegg Castle.

 POPULATION